Our Archive

 Postal address: Lindenstraße 9-14, 10969 Berlin

-We have particularly extensive holdings on middle-class life in the German Empire, on participation in the First World War, and on life and persecution during the Nazi era, encompassing internment, deportation, and murder, but also emigration and reestablishment in exile.
-A growing number of documents from the postwar period reflects communities' reconstruction and the fresh start, life in Displaced Persons camps, individuals' return from exile, and Jewish life in both parts of Germany and in the reunified country after 1989.
+Extensive testimonies relate to middle class life during the German Empire, participation in the First World War, and life and persecution during the Nazi era.
+A growing number of documents from the post-war period reflect reconstruction and renewal of communities, life in camps for displaced persons, the return of individuals from exile, and Jewish lives in both halves of a divided Germany, as well as life in reunified Germany after 1989.

 How can I donate objects, photographs, and documents to the museum?